zyy890316/CS-Notes/SystemDesign.md

 # Data replication
 * Probabilistic protocols for eventual consistency: Gossip, Epidemic broadcast
 * Consensus protocols for strong consistency: 2/3 phase commit, chain replication

+# Consensus Protocol: Paxos
+* Core idea: Each propose have a sequence number, acceptor only accept higher sequence than what they see so far
+* Other protocol: Raft, blockchain(like Paxos, but have node lying to caller)
+* Use case:
+** lightweight transactions in Cassandra``` INSERT ...
+IF NOT EXISTS``` ** Master Election